amethystaurora-robo/numerical_integration_exercises/README.md

 # The Budyko-Sellers Model

 ## Part 1: Albedo
 This repo is looking at the Budyko Sellers Energy Budget model.
-In this model, the standard energy budget equation is used
+In this model, the linear energy balance equation is used

 <p>
   <img src="https://github.com/amethystaurora-robo/numerical_integration_exercises/blob/main/images/linear_energy_balance.png" width="500">